WalletConnectFoundation/docs/README.md

 ## Planned Assets (42 African Digital Assets)
 When mainnet launches, this will include:
-- **ACCX**: Native governance/utility token (BEP-20 on BSC initially for early access; 1:1 migration to ACCX L1 at mainnet launch)
+- **ACCX**: Native governance/utility token (BEP-20 on BSC initially for early access; 1:1 migration to ACCX L1 at mainnet launch via proxy upgrade pattern)
 - **AFR**: Africoin (remittances)
 - **AFT**: AfroToken (DeFi lending)
 - **SHC**: Sahara Coin (creator economy)
 - **SAV**: Savanna Token (agricultural yield)
 - +37 more (region-specific: NAI, ZAM, GHS, KES, etc.)

 All will have: logos, decimals (18), symbols, socials, and verified contracts.
-Initial BSC deployment (chain ID 56) for interoperability; full migration to ACCX L1 (chain ID 17777) via 1:1 bridge/swap mechanism (atomic upgrade with no loss of value).
+Initial BSC deployment (chain ID 56) for interoperability; full migration to ACCX L1 (chain ID 17777) via 1:1 bridge/swap mechanism (no loss of value, using OpenZeppelin Upgrades for atomicity).

 ## How to Prepare Your Token for ACCX Integration
 Submissions open post-testnet.
 Requirements: